maubanel/UE5-Animations/add-animations/README.md

 ##### `Step 5.`\|`ITA`| :small_orange_diamond:

 Now the animation viewer has the new names that match the animation we are playing!
+You can now select any animation for this skeleton through the single animation viewer, so look at them all and make sure you are happy with them!

 ![animation name](images/NameEachAnim.png)